-Culture of prisons & criminal justice in CT
+Practices of prisons & criminal justice in CT

-Change the culture of criminal justice and how prisons operate in Connecticut
+Criminal justice and how prisons operate in Connecticut

 Why should I, a private citizen, be interested in how prisons operate in CT?